AN-06/Glaucoma-Detection/README.md

-# Glaucoma Detection Using Deep Learning
+# **Glaucoma Detection Using Deep Learning**

+---

-## Problem Statement
+## **📌 Problem Statement**

-Glaucoma is a chronic eye disease that damages the optic nerve, potentially leading to vision loss or blindness if not detected early.
-Traditional diagnostic methods require skilled professionals and can be costly and time-consuming, making it difficult to implement at a large scale.
-Given the global prevalence of glaucoma, there is an urgent need for accessible and accurate automated diagnostic tools.
+Glaucoma is a chronic, irreversible eye disease that damages the optic nerve, potentially causing blindness if left untreated.
+Early detection is crucial, but traditional diagnostic methods require expert evaluation, which is expensive and time-consuming.
+Given its global impact, an automated deep learning-based diagnostic system can provide scalable, cost-effective solutions.

-This project aims to develop a deep learning-based solution for glaucoma detection using fundus images of the eye.
-By training a neural network on labeled images, the model can classify images as either **Glaucoma Positive** or **Glaucoma Negative**, helping in early detection and diagnosis.
-The goal is to create a model that performs well across various datasets and minimizes false positives and false negatives, thereby assisting healthcare providers in screening and decision-making.
+This project leverages deep learning for glaucoma detection using retinal fundus images.
+The objective is to build a model that accurately classifies images as **Glaucoma Positive** or **Glaucoma Negative**, supporting healthcare professionals in early diagnosis and treatment.

-The project leverages ResNet18, a convolutional neural network architecture, for binary classification of glaucoma, with the following objectives:
+---

+### **🎯 Key Objectives:**

-- **High Accuracy**: Maximize overall classification accuracy.
+- **High Accuracy:** Maximize overall prediction accuracy.
-- **Low False Positives**: Reduce misclassification of healthy eyes as glaucoma-positive.
+- **Low False Positives:** Avoid misclassifying healthy eyes.
-- **Low False Negatives**: Avoid missing cases where glaucoma is present.
+- **Low False Negatives:** Minimize undetected glaucoma cases.

-This solution, once optimized, could assist in developing automated systems for early glaucoma screening, benefiting both clinicians and patients by enabling prompt and affordable diagnostics.
+The deep learning model is based on a Vision Transformer (ViT), a state-of-the-art neural network architecture.
+This solution can assist in developing automated glaucoma screening systems for hospitals, clinics, and research institutions.

+---

 <br>
 <div align="center">